UtkarshRawat1710/LoginDemoApp/README.md

 # 🚗 Car Rental Management System

 The Car Rental Management System is a web-based application built using ASP.NET Core MVC.
-It enables a seamless car booking experience for users and offers full booking and feedback management functionalities for admins.
+It enables a seamless car booking experience for users, allows them to provide feedback, and offers complete car, booking, and feedback management functionalities for admins.

 ---